fcoury/octopi/README.markdown

 Contributing
 -----------------------------

-To contribute to the learn.github site, you can fork the repository, push your changes into it and send a pull request to 'schacon'.
+To contribute to the develop.github site, you can fork the repository, push your changes into it and send a pull request to 'schacon'.

 If you want to run the site on GitHub pages for testing you can push your